 Amy's ICE Comment Card Rules

--- Comment Often: I try to file a comment at some point about every on base service I use.
+Comment Often: I try to file a comment at some point about every installation service I use.
 What did I like about it?
 What did I not like about it?
 What is great and what can be improved?

--- Develop a schedule: I make a list (whether hard or mental) of the services about which I need to leave comments.
+Develop a schedule: I make a list of the services about which I need to leave comments.
 Then, instead of spending time messing with Facebook, once a week I write them up and send them in.

--- Don’t just complain – compliment!
-File ICE comments when you see people doing a great job, not just when they need a swift kick to the pants.
+Don’t just complain – compliment!
+File (NICE) ICE comments when you see people doing a great job, not just when they need a swift kick to the pants.

 Keep Up With the Ins and Outs of Military Life